Akhil-Raj/automatic_whatsapp_messenger/README.md

 # Steps to run

 - Clone the repo
 - Download the myf followup sheet in the project's root.
 Rename it as "MYF followup Master - MYF attendees.csv", replacing any existing file with that name.
+Note that if you make any change(s) to the MYF Followup sheet, you must download it again for the changes to be accessible to the script.
 - Store the image that you want to attach with the message as 'Image.jpeg' in the project's root.
 - Open the file 'mainFollowupSheet.py' and do these changes :
 - - To send message to all those with status "Registered", change the "registered_message" variable.